 High Mid ratings (means 78.26 – 71.38)

-This band of high mid ratings (around the 75% mark) is made up of five items: ease of use of the app, being immersed in oral history, feeling that they have learnt something, feeling a strong link between the stories and the location and being highly immersed in the narrative.
+This band of high mid ratings (around the 75% mark) is made up of five items: ease of use of the app, being immersed in oral history, feeling that they have learnt something, feeling a strong link between the stories and the location, and being highly immersed in the narrative.

-wise the app is very easy to use (mean = 78.23, SD = 17.84).
+Usability-wise, the app is very easy to use (mean = 78.23, SD = 17.84).
 Given the nature of a prototype this was very positive feedback.
 The ease of use helped participants engage with the content without the technology being a barrier.
-The spread of the ratings around the means mostly narrow (most SDs are below 20) which means high agreement amongst participants.
+The spread of the ratings around the means was mostly narrow (most SDs are below 20), which means high agreement amongst participants.

 The high ratings in this band relate mostly to being highly engaged with the app and deeply immersed with the narrative situated in the location where the story takes place.
 However, this connectedness to story and location does not necessarily translate into feeling connected to the landscape.
 As we shall see next, the ratings for feeling connected to the landscape were significantly lower than this band of high mid ratings.